🌡️ Monitor legacy analog systems with TinyML, Edge Impulse, and Blues Wireless. Learn more in our webinar on May 26th!

 Before You Start

-• A triple axis accelerometer.
+- A triple axis accelerometer.
 We used the Adafruit LIS3DH for this example.

-You'll also need to install the following:
+You'll also need to perform the following setup:

 Forwarding Data to Edge Impulse